-During the year ended March 31, 2022, the Company granted 3,175,000 stock options, of which 2,450,000 were granted to officers and directors of the Company.
+During the nine-month period ended December 31, 2023, the Company granted 1,200,000 stock options to an officer of the Company.
 During the year ended March 31, 2023, the Company granted 1,060,000 stock options, of which 800,000 were granted to officers and directors of the Company.

 During the year ended March 31, 2023, 1,250,000 stock options held by the former CEO with an exercise price of \$0.55 per share were forfeited.

-At March 31, 2023 and 2022, the Company has a services agreement with Numus Financial Inc. ("Numus"), a related party company owned by the interim CEO and a significant shareholder of the Company for the provision of consulting services, controller services, rent and other office costs, at a total fee of \$12,200 per month and continuing until both parties mutually agree to terminate.
+At December 31, 2023, the Company has a services agreement with Numus Financial Inc. ("Numus"), a related party company owned by a director and a significant shareholder of the Company for the provision of consulting services, controller services, rent and other office costs, at a total fee of \$12,200 per month and continuing until both parties mutually agree to terminate.
 Service fees are incurred on a cost recovery basis and include general and administration charges such as utilities and accounting services of the Company.
-During the year ended March 31, 2023, the Company incurred costs for consulting and controller services in the amount of \$126,000 (2022 - \$57,750), and incurred rent and office costs in the amount of \$20,400 (2022 - \$9,350).
+During the nine-month period ended December 31, 2023, the Company incurred costs for consulting and controller services in the amount of \$94,500 (year ended March 31, 2023 - \$126,000), and incurred rent and office costs in the amount of \$15,300 (year ended March 31, 2023 - \$20,400).

 As outlined in the services agreement effective October 15, 2021, if the services agreement is cancelled by the Company without just cause (as defined in the agreement), a break fee of eighteen (18) months of remuneration, being \$144,000, will be payable to Numus, in addition to the service fees applicable for the 90 day notice period.
-If the controller services are cancelled by the Company without just cause, a break fee of six (6) months of remuneration, being \$15,000, will be payable to Numus, in addition to the service fees applicable for the 90 day notice period.
+If the controller services are cancelled by the Company without just cause, a break fee of six (6) months of remuneration, being \$15,000, will be payable to Numus, in addition to the service fees applicable for the 90 day notice fees applicable for the 90 day notice services are cancelled by the Company without just cause, a break fee of six (6) months of remuneration, being \$10,200, will be payable to Numus, in addition to the service fees applicable for the service fees applicable for the 90 day notice period.
 If the office services are cancelled by the Company without just cause, a break fee of six (6) months of remuneration, being \$10,200, will be payable to Numus, in addition to the service fees applicable for the 90 day notice period.
+If the office services are cancelled by the Company without just cause, a break fee of six (6) months of remuneration, being \$10,200, will be payable to Numus, in addition to the service fees applicable for the 90 day notice period.
 Numus also will have a right of first refusal to act as an advisor on an E-Tech transaction for a fee of 1.25% of the value of the transaction.

-Also at March 31, 2023, the Company has an agreement with Numus for the provision of digital media services.
-The agreement provided for the provision of digital media services in the amount of \$5,000 per month until November 30, 2022, which was extended until November 30, 2023 in the amount of \$5,800 per month, with a further option to extend.
-During the year ended March 31, 2023, the Company incurred fees for digital media services in the amount of \$63,200 (2022 - \$20,000).
+During the period ended December 31, 2023, the Company had an agreement with Numus for the provision of digital media services.
+The agreement provided for the provision of digital media services in the amount of \$5,800 per month until November 30, 2023.
+During the nine-month period ended December 31, 2023, the Company incurred fees for digital media services in the amount of \$52,090 (year ended March 31, 2023 - \$63,200).